Authorities: Man taken to hospital after Grant County crash

-BEETOWN, Wis. – Authorities said a man was taken to a hospital following a single-vehicle crash Monday in Grant County.
+BEETOWN, Wis. — Authorities said a man was taken to a hospital after a single-vehicle crash Monday in Grant County.

-Jashua Schomacker, 37, of Cassville, was taken by ambulance to Grant Regional Health Center in Lancaster for a medical evaluation, according to a press release issued today by the Grant County Sheriff’s Department.
+Joshua Schomacker, 37, of Cassville, was taken by ambulance to Grant Regional Health Center in Lancaster for a medical evaluation, according to a press release issued Wednesday by the Grant County Sheriff’s Department.

 The release states that Schomacker was driving on Wisconsin 35 west of Porters Bridge Road in Beetown at about 9:35 a.m.
 Monday when he suffered a medical issue.
 His vehicle crossed the center line into oncoming traffic, left the roadway, struck an embankment and went airborne.
 It landed on the front driver’s side.